-Motion 20:46 Motion made by Trustee Lux to approve the recommendation from the Exceptional Faculty Award Recommendation Committee to grant the 2020 Exceptional Faculty Award to candidate A in the amount of \$1,000.00 (one-thousand dollars).
+Motion 20:46 Motion made by Trustee Lux to approve the recommendation from the Exceptional Faculty Award Recommendation Committee to grant the 2020 Exceptional Faculty Award Recommendation Committee to amount of \$1,000.00 (one-thousand dollars).

 Motion seconded by Trustee Jackson.
-All four Trustees (Catherine D'Ambrosio, Douglass Jackson, Tom Lux, and Eben Pobee) voted ave to approve the motion.
+All four Trustees (Catherine D'Ambrosio, Douglass Jackson, Tom Lux, and Eben Pobee) voted aye to approve the motion.